crystal-ball/componentry/demo/components/ComponentsScreen/Screens/Navs.md

 component creates a `nav` tag with either `a` or Button elements for nav items, but the tags used can be specified using the `as` prop.

+Like the `List.Item` component, the `Nav.Item` has a base class `nav-item` that is added to any element.
+The modifier `nav-item-action` is added to button and anchor elements to provide user interaction styles.

 <InteractiveDemo
   defaults={{ fill: false, justify: false, pills: false, vertical: false }}
   formFields={[